5 Services and Charges

 For a list of service facilities for filling up water, see Annexes 7.3.2 Stations, 7.3.5 Stabling Facilities and 7.3.6 Maintenance Facilities

-The need for access to water pumps is reported in connection with the capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process – see Chapter 4.2.1.1.2.
+The need for access to water pumps is reported in connection with the capacity allocation capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process – see Chapter 4.2.1.1.2.

 Filling trains with water (large volumes in a short time)